 If your student loan repayments aren’t shown on your payslip, log into your loan portal and cross-reference your tax against your loan repayment portion, to make sure you’re paying the right amount.
 Sites like Pay Calculator (Australia), PAYE Calculator (NZ) and The Salary Calculator can help you calculate how much you should be paying so you can stay on track.

 When you’re a graduate earning a very small amount, it can feel like you’ll never pay off the loan balance.
-But once you start earning more – and therefore paying more – it could work in your favour to pay some extra off your loan.
+Even when you manage to land a job that pays a higher salary, it can feel like a major lifestyle drain to make additional payments towards paying off your loan.
+But once you start earning more – and therefore paying more – it could work in your favor to make some extra payments towards your loan.

-As your income increases, your regular repayment liabilities increase too, so paying the balance off quicker can fast track you to being able to enjoy more take home pay once it’s paid off!
-Even an extra $20 per week could make a huge difference.
+As your income increases, your regular repayment liabilities increase too, so paying the balance off quicker can fast-track you to being able to enjoy more take-home pay once it’s paid off!
+Any extra money, even just $20 per week could make a huge difference.
 A student loan repayment calculator in your country will be able to show you the impact of small extra repayments!

 It pays to treat your student loan as part of your money management strategy, just like you would with any other debt.
 As you start to make headway on repaying your student loan, using tools like forecasting can help you visualize not only your student loan repayment date, but how much additional cash flow you could have by the time you’d paid it off.